rajanssi/minipl-interpreter/documentation/accounting.md

 3.6 - Worked on input and output and boolean expression evaluation - 5h

-4.6 - Worked on boolean expression evaluation - 4h
+4.6 - Worked on boolean expression evaluation and if statements - 5h